3 min read

 My budding metalhead years had his music in my repertoire.
 And now, every road trip with my daughter, no matter how short, has one of us picking the perfect song to blast out the windows.

-Ozzy remains in healthy rotation.
-His music connected generations, and that’s no small thing.
+Ozzy's music will always remain in healthy rotation.
+His music continues to connect generations, and that’s no small thing.

 And now Hulk Hogan.

-WWE was the constant background noise in my childhood home due to my father’s seemingly religious devotion to it.
+WWE was a constant presence in my childhood home, thanks to my father’s unhealthy devotion to it.

-But Hulk Hogan was the one I watched because of that wild, puffed-up persona, that showmanship he had.
+But Hulk Hogan was the one I watched because of that wild, jacked-up persona, that showmanship he had.
 That crazy, over-the-top energy that somehow made everything feel critical.

 And now, one by one, they’re disappearing.

 We mourn the persona, but we also mourn who we were at the height of their relevance.
-That version of ourselves that sat cross-legged on the shag carpet, cereal bowl or popcorn in hand, in front of our screens, believing our icons would always be there.
+Our younger selves, sitting cross-legged on shag carpet, cereal or popcorn bowl in hand, in front of our screens, believing our icons would always be there.

 They don’t call us the Forgotten Generation for nothing, after all.